Below is a list of Buffalo Grove High School clubs and activities. Click the links to go directly to a particular section

 Technical Theater Crew

-Sponsor: Mr. Moon
+Sponsor: Mr. Tschammer

 The Buffalo Grove Tech Crew gives interested students hands-on experience in many aspects of theatrical production.
 Participants will have the opportunity to work backstage on three major productions, produced in the fall, winter, and spring of the school year.
 Numerous other events, including dance, music, and a variety show provide other opportunities for involvement.
 All students are invited to become member of "the crew" and those who join will gain experience in scenery construction, stage lighting, properties, costumes, and stage management.

-Senior Class Sponsor: Ms. Heissel
+Senior Class Sponsor: Ms. Justinano

-Junior Class Sponsor: Ms. Murphy
+Junior Class Sponsor: Ms. Kolodziej

-Sophomore Class Sponsor: Ms. Ossman
+Sophomore Class Sponsor: Ms. Fullhart

-Freshman Class Sponsor: Ms. Justiniano
+Freshman Class Sponsor: Ms. Vierneisel

 Each class at Buffalo Grove High School has its own governing body consisting of four officers and numerous representatives.
 The purpose of the class boards is to promote class unity, foster class spirit, and allow students the opportunity to accept responsibility while enhancing student life for all students at BGHS.
 Representatives are elected/appointed in the spring for the following school year.
 From this body the sophomore, junior and senior class officers are elected.
 Representatives are elected/appointed for the freshmen class board in the fall of the year.
 The freshmen class officers are elected from within this group.
 All class boards meet on Thursdays during 4th hour.